 Factors contributing heat pump noise

 Numerous factors contribute to the noise levels created by domestic or commercial heat pumps.
-One significant reason is the compressor technology used within the heat pump.
+One significant reason is the compressor technology used within these greener heating systems.

 Another factor is the size in terms of kW and the chosen location of the heat pump installation.
 For example, a commercial heat pump that is incorrectly specified for a project in terms of the kW rating being too large or too small for the load requirement may find itself working harder than necessary and therefore subsequently making more noise.